hikemalliday/froakbot/README.md

 ##### Docker Hub:
 [https://hub.docker.com/repository/docker/hikemalliday/froakbot/general](https://hub.docker.com/r/hikemalliday/froakbot)

-Froakbot is not only a DKP / Loot tracking bot, but also has an image parsing feature than returns data about the game state.
+Froakbot is not only a DKP / Loot tracking bot, but also has an image parsing feature that returns data about the game state.

 ### Image Parser: